axypro/errors/doc/errors.md

  * InvalidValue - wrong format of a values
     * NotValid - value is not passed through the validators
     * TypingError - value has an wrong type

+## Constructors and methods

+Constructors of all these classes take as last arguments (optional)

+ * `previous` (Exception) - the previous exception used for the exception chaining
+ * `thrower` (object|string) - see [truncate backtrace](backtrace.md)

+All other arguments also are optional.

+Such arguments as container or service can be a string (the name of service) or an object (itself service).